 Irving’s story is an American classic but it’s also part of a larger tradition of supernatural headless horsemen.
 The British Isles and Northern Europe have a variety of spectral headless riders but one of the most famous are the dullahans of Ireland.
 The dullahans are a kind of sinister magical creature.
-They’re dressed in black, riding ride black horses (who are also headless in some versions), and when they stop riding it’s to announce the name of someone who is about to die.
+They’re dress in black, riding black horses (who are also headless in some versions), and when they stop riding it’s only to announce the name of someone who is about to die.
 Their decapitated head, which they carry in their hand, is said to have magical sight and speaks the name of the person to die.
 In their other hand they crack a whip made of a human spinal cord.

 In some parts of Ireland a dullahan doesn’t ride a solitary horse but instead is the headless coachman of the Cóiste Bodhar, the death coach.
 The death coach rides to pick up someone who is about to die and carry them to the afterlife.

 In The Legend of Sleep Hollow Ichabod Crane’s one chance of safety is to cross the bridge and reach the other side of the river.
 This supernatural nighttime chase, and trying to reach the other side of the river, is similar to Robert Burns’s 1790 poem Tam o’ Shanter.
 In the poem, the titular Tam o’ Shanter has ended an evening of drinking at the pub and sets out into the night on his horse Meg.
 As he is riding along he sees an old abandoned church with light coming from inside, so he stops to take a closer look.
 Inside is a satanic witches’ sabbath complete with the Devil playing bagpipes.